 When you use this process to export your Lightroom work to another program, Lightroom will save a file (.tif format) in the background.
 This file will automatically be updated when you bring your working file back from Photoshop, Photoshop Elements, or another program and into Lightroom again.
 This ensures a smooth workflow.

-Knowing how to save a photo in Lightroom is what allows you to display all of your best photography work in a variety of formats once the images are complete.
+Along with understanding the various editing techniques that can be applied in Lightroom, knowing how to save a photo in Lightroom is what allows you to display all of your best photography work in a variety of formats once the images are complete.
 Whether you are sending final photos off to a professional printer to present to your clients or uploading beautiful high-resolution samples to your blog or portfolio, you need the right process and settings to demonstrate the extent of your skills.

 At ShootDotEdit, we understand that finding the exact right settings for saving and exporting your photos can be overwhelming.
 We are here to support wedding photographers, providing not only guides like this to help expedite your photography workflow, but also post-processing services so you can focus on more important aspects of your photography business (like shooting or meeting clients!).